-Building a landing page may be a piece of the pie; however, designing an effective one that can drive SEO optimization and boost conversions is not always straightforward.
+Building a landing page maybe a piece of the pie; however, designing an effective one that can drive SEO optimization and boost conversions is not always straightforward.
 Various factors are contributing to a good landing page that you should know:

 1. A Killer Headline

-Without a shade of doubt, a headline is a very first thing visitors notice when coming across any page.
+Without a shade of doubt, a headline is the very first thing visitors notice when coming across any page.
 This is where interest, attention, and understanding begin.
 Only a killer headline can compel any visitor to stay and learn more about your offers.